Coat of arms of Ukraine: Description

-The modern "trident" symbol was adopted as the coat of arms of the Ukrainian People's Republic in February 1918, designed by Vasyl Krychevsky.
+The modern "trident" symbol was adopted as the coat of arms of the Ukrainian People's Republic in February 1918, designed by the Ukrainian artist and designer Vasyl Krychevsky.
 The design has precedents in the seals of Kievan Rus'.
 The first known archaeological and historical evidence of this symbol can be found on the seals of the Rurik dynasty.
 However, according to Pritsak, the stylized trident tamga, or seal, which was used by rulers such as Sviatoslav I and similar tamgas that were found in ruins are Khazar in origin.

-It was stamped on the gold and silver coins issued by Vladimir the Great, also known as Volodymyr, who might have inherited the symbol from his ancestors (such as Sviatoslav I) as a dynastic coat of arms, and he passed it on to his sons, Sviatopolk I (1015–1019) and Yaroslav the Wise (1019–54).
+It was stamped on the gold and silver coins issued by Vladimir the Great, also known as Volodymyr, who might have inherited the symbol from his ancestors (such as Sviatoslav I) as a dynastic coat of arms, and he passed it on to his sons, Sviatopolk I (1015–1019) and Yaroslav the Wise (1019–1054).
 The symbol was also found on the bricks of the Church of the Tithes in Kyiv, the tiles of the Dormition Cathedral in Volodymyr, and the stones of other churches, castles, and palaces.
 There are many examples of it used on ceramics, weapons, rings, medallions, seals, and manuscripts.